allaccountstaken/predicting_bank_distress/README.md

 #### In normal, non-stressed environment it is very hard to predict failing banks as they are an anomaly:
 ![](https://github.com/allaccountstaken/predicting_bank_distress/blob/master/images/Healthy%20and%20Failed%20banks.png)

-#### Number of failing banks increased sharply in 2009-2012 what allowed training models on real data with SMOTE samling:
+#### Number of failing banks increased sharply in 2009-2012 what allowed training models on real data with SMOTE sampling:
 ![](https://github.com/allaccountstaken/predicting_bank_distress/blob/master/images/Hist%20number%20of%20failed%20banks.png)

 #### CAMELS framework was used for building risk profiles.
 Healthy bank will not exceed risk capacity: